“The inferior man conquers others, the superior man conquers himself.” Dhammapada

 Repeating a particular activity, even if only with the imagination, wires it more securely into the brain.
 Thus each attempt at self-discipline is worthwhile.
-There’s no such thing as failure unless one actually gives up and stop trying.
+There’s no such thing as failure unless one actually gives up and stops trying.
 Every attempt at self-discipline is a step towards accomplishing it.
 Even just thinking about it is a step in the right direction.

 I started smoking at a young age.
 After ten years of smoking a pack-a-day, I decided to quit, but it took a year of concerted effort to finally stop completely.
 I was rolling my own by then and every time I’d decide to quit smoking, I’d ceremoniously empty my tobacco tin into the creek.
 By nightfall I’d be down on my knees in abject humiliation pawing through the trash for butts.
 Finally the repeated attempts to quit began to outweigh the acquired conditioning to smoke.
 Eventually I was able to easily go without cigarettes.

 Research has shown that willpower is like a muscle that can be strengthened by repeatedly exercising it.
 Each attempt, even if it fails, is important for building self-discipline.
 Every time you force yourself to go to the gym or eat something healthy rather than junk food, you’re changing your brain and how you think.

 Like a muscle, willpower also gets tired with overuse.
 That’s why it’s difficult to resist that drink after a hard day at work.
 Even self-discipline and willpower need a rest sometimes.
 It’s like training an animal, one should not be too tough nor to slack, but persistent and consistent.

 The importance of willpower and self-discipline cannot be overestimated.
 It’s an inner strength and ability to stick to decisions that’s essential to success in any undertaking and can overcome addictions, procrastination and laziness.

 Although most people would agree that willpower is important, few realize that it can be consciously cultivated and developed.
 With practice of self-discipline the brain begins to change ingrained patterns of thought and the subconscious starts to help with regulating and overcoming impulses rather than bringing them on.